BobIT37/WebdriverTestCases/README.md

 ## Local usage: Clone framework

-- To use framework, copy https://github.com/BobIT37/WebdriverTestCases.git and clone in Eclipse or INtellij IDEA
+- To use framework, copy https://github.com/BobIT37/WebdriverTestCases.git and clone in Eclipse or Intellij IDEA

 ## Using command line
 ## Specify project path on the terminal